What’s In Our Basket

 Look no further than the patio or local garden center for pretty conifers or other evergreen potted plants you can give as gifts with a bit of festive wrapping.
 These topiary are one-gallon spiral Dwarf Alberta Spruce (zones 2 – 8; find at garden centers or, depending on your zone, online at shop.monrovia.com).

-Clip holly shrub branch tips and hot glue pieces onto the wire form until you have lush wreath.
+Clip holly shrub branch tips and hot glue pieces onto the wire form until you have a lush wreath.
 Use immediately or store In a cool location (porch, garage, fridge).

-Let cool, peel away paper, and use a dab of hot glue to place.
+Let cool, peel away the paper, and use a dab of hot glue to place.
 Leaves will retain color for several days.

 Wrap package in a double layer of snowy-white gauze and create a ribbon with another length of gauze.
 Secure branches by tying tightly in a knot of gauze ribbon.

 Do a few hydrangea blooms still linger?
 There are lots of ways to preserve them–we used silica gel which can be found at craft stores.
 Pour a few inches of silica gel into a plastic container.
-Hold cut stem so flowers are pointing down making sure no petals are touching sides of container.
+Hold cut stem so flowers are pointing down making sure no petals are touching sides of the container.
 Gently pour in more silica until flowers are covered.
 Add a lid and leave for a few days; remove when petals become papery.

-Mine your image folders for garden photos that spark joy and print onto photo paper (we used matte paper which paired best with our craft paper).
+Mine your image folders for garden photos that spark joy and print onto photo paper.
+(We used matte paper which paired best with our craft paper).
 Secure with twine and add a sprig of something plucked fresh like this pine snippet.
 Wait for the smile.

 Did you find this story useful and interesting?
 Please share it with others and help us spread the joy of nature this holiday season.
 You can also find us using nature as inspiration for the holidays on social media @MonroviaPlants.